Elsa Widding: Politics

 For the 2022 Swedish general election, Widding stood as a candidate for the Sweden Democrats party in the Stockholm County constituency and was elected to the Riksdag.

 In 2023, Widding received criticism from other Swedish politicians including Liberal Party Minister Mats Persson after attending the Spotlight conference in Norway which has been accused of promoting conspiracy theories.
 Widding stated she was unaware of the organizer's beliefs and criticised Persson back, accusing him of misrepresenting her views.
 Following the controversy Widding announced she was leaving the Sweden Democrats after accusing the party of not supporting her, claiming "SD supports the government through the Tidö Agreement.
 But I would have expected my party to distance itself from these abominable pretensions of which the leading representatives of the Liberals are guilty."
 She also affirmed that she would remain in the Riksdag as an independent MP but continuing to vote with the SD and the Moderate-led coalition.
 The SD responded by stating that they respected her decision but hoped that she return her seat to the party.

 She was a member of MoD for 11 days, from 15 January to 26 January 2024, saying she made a mistake joining the party when revelations were made that the party is vaccine-skeptical.
 On 14 May 2025 she announced she is forming a new party to contest the 2026 elections.
+The party was first named Sverige först ('Sweden first'), but later changed name to Ambition Sweden.